wp-plugins/csv-2-post/readme.txt

     * Replaced all use of $counttabs in menu functions (incremented integer inside loop), arrays are now accessed using $tab (key value) set by the for itself
     * $csv2post_panels_closed no longer in use (removed from main file)
     * csv2post_hidden_form_values() function removed from csv2post_jqueryform_singleaction_middle(), the function should be within the panel code in screen file.
-    * The order of functions in panels for form and jQuery dialogue has been changed on ALL panels.
-This is a plugin wide change to apply the ability to disable the dialogue feature.
+    * The order of functions in panels for form and jQuery dialog has been changed on ALL panels.
+This is a plugin wide change to apply the ability to disable the dialog feature.
     * New file for functions related to deciding setting states i.e. functions will return a default where a setting is not stored as we do not set all setting values straight away as a measure to use less memory
     * csv2post_SETTINGS_panel_array() added to all panels for initializing $panel_array (3 lines removed from each panel making it a little easier to understand the array also)

 = 6.7.2 =
 * Public Messages
-    * Re-installation of the csv2post_schedule option for Schedule System required when upgrading too this version
+    * Re-installation of the csv2post_schedule option for Schedule System required when upgrading to this version
 * Fixes
     * The new logging system had a bug effecting the creation of log files
     * csv2post_install() used maybe_serialize() for installing schedule array but the serialize function is not loaded by Wordpress, replaced it with serialize() instead